andrewgrewell/react-native-gesture-manager/README.md

 Easily add handlers for any of the View gesture hooks.
 The motivation for making this was to have a high level component that could be used to close the keyboard when the user pressed outside an input.

+#### Note about using helpers
+There are some helpers `isComponentTypeInEvent` and `isComponentInEvent` that use internal React information to traverse the instances involved with a touch event. **this is not stable** and could break with each React Native upgrade, use them at your own risk.

 #### Running example
 ```bash
 git clone git@github.com:andrewgrewell/react-native-gesture-manager.git